Campus Law Enforcement Policies

 Guests are welcome in the residence halls.
 However, each guest must be accompanied at all times by the resident who serves as the guest’s host.
 All overnight guests must be registered at the front desk at the time of arrival and all visitors must be approved by all residents of the room, suite, or apartment.

 Access to Hammons Student Center athletic events is permitted to ticket holders and to students presenting a Missouri State University identification card.
 During the posted hours, currently enrolled Missouri State University students and faculty/staff members may use all of the center’s facilities.
 Alumni Association members may pay a daily guest fee or purchase a yearly membership.
 Guests accompanied by a student, faculty, or staff member, and other members may use Hammons Student Center for a daily fee.
-The indoor athletic facilities at Plaster Sports Complex are open during the posted hours to currently enrolled students, faculty, and staff only.
-The outside field is open from 6 a.m. until midnight daily.
-The West-side bleachers are off-limits except during scheduled events.
+The handball/racquetball courts at Plaster Stadium are open during posted hours to currently enrolled students, faculty, and staff only.
+The Plaster Stadium turf surface and seating areas are closed except during select athletic events.
+All employees of the University may use Foster Recreation Center, Hammons Student Center, Plaster Stadium, McDonald Arena, Allison Stadium North, Allison Stadium South, and Allison Volleyball Courts under the conditions and applicable rules and when available hours at those facilities permit.

 The classroom, lobby, and administrative areas of Forsythe Athletic Center are open to the public.
 However, the sports training facilities are limited to only specified athletic teams or as authorized by the staff trainers.